felipegtx/DigitalDisplay/README.md

 This repo was first created as a solution to the problem proposed here: '[digital display](https://github.com/Kanui/QueroSerKanui/tree/master/testes/digital-display)'.

-It takes a pattern in the form os a 3x3 matrix and represents it as a number from **zero** to **nine**.
+It takes a pattern in the form of a 3x3 matrix and represents it as a number from **zero** to **nine**.
 It can learn from different representations of that given data and adapt to respond accordingly.

 Digit recognition
 ------

-Based on the [following hash function](https://github.com/felipegtx/Kanui/blob/master/Projeto/Kanui/Parsers/DataParserResult.cs#L186), it's possible to extract a unic identifier for each 3x3 array group that represents a single digit on the display:
+Based on the [following hash function](https://github.com/felipegtx/Kanui/blob/master/Projeto/Kanui/Parsers/DataParserResult.cs#L186), it's possible to extract a unique identifier for each 3x3 array group that represents a single digit on the display:

 `acumulator += (((y ^ d) + (xRef ^ d)) / 3) + (d * y);`